 How do you brand yourself?

 Once you have reserved your domain extension, create a website in your name.
 If you are an executive or other professional who is not self-employed, your options may be very limited for how you do that.
 For example, if you are an attorney or a financial industry professional, your organization may not wish you to promote yourself in such a way.
 Or, you may not want to have such a distinctive presence online.
-In such cases, a one-page site (like this one used by our founder), may be appropriate.
+In such cases, a one-page site may be appropriate.
+This is an example of a microsite, which also serves as a digital business card.
+This site has more detailed information and is a good example of a personal branding site.
 We have created far more subtle sites for clients who work in regulated industries or would prefer to be invisible online.
 So it is possible.

 The primary branding tools are factual information and a new photograph.
 After establishing a website, use them to create profiles on key online and social media platforms.
 Those are all digital assets, invaluable in taking ownership of your name online.
 If you are an expert, a blog is the most effective way to publish consistent, quality and extensive content.
 It will occupy a considerable amount of valuable online real estate because it can be amplified on LinkedIn, Twitter and numerous other sites.
 We create such content for clients who are experts but lack the time to write their own posts.
 We are available to help you with yours.